SAULTMILAN/summer24/README.md

 # summer24
-This is intro of Git
+This is intro of Git. author Milan singh